 In addition to conducting its annual fundraising campaign for partner agencies, the Tulsa Area United Way works closely with service providers, governments and other funders to identify health and human service problems in our communities and develops plans to address those challenges.

 The Tulsa Area United Way assists area nonprofit agencies in overall management, volunteer recruiting and training, technical assistance and board leadership development, serving as a primary resource and anchor institution for the community.

 The Tulsa Area United Way helps fund the 211 information and referral service to help quickly and efficiently match people with the services they need.
 The 211 Helpline connects callers to trained specialists with access to multilingual translations and a database of thousands of services.
-In 2011, the Helpline responded to 151,317 calls, a five percent increase from the previous year.
-The Helpline serves more than 1.7 million people in 37 counties of eastern Oklahoma, with more than 83 percent of calls originating from the Tulsa Area United Way service area.
+In 2013, the Helpline responded to 143,072 calls.
+The Helpline serves more than 1.7 million people in 37 counties of eastern Oklahoma, with more than 79 percent of calls originating from the Tulsa Area United Way service area.

 Walls of Honor at the Tulsa Area United Way’s headquarters in downtown Tulsa recognize major funders, campaign contributors and members of the Board of Directors (past and present.)
 The headquarters also features community meeting rooms named for leaders of past United Way campaigns.

 |The Tulsa Area United Way is independent of United Way Worldwide and other local United Way organizations.
 The Tulsa Area

 United Way is governed entirely by local volunteers, and decisions made by other United Ways have no impact on decisions made in the Tulsa region.

 The Tulsa Area United Way and United Way Worldwide (UWW) enjoy a pro-active alliance.